oDevBR/rgb-mixin/README.md

 ## 📖 About the project

-This is something that I created to practicce the basic frontend technics.
+This is something I created to practice/refresh some basic front-end techniques

 ## 🌐 Deploy